VictorieeMan/tech.victoriee.com/docs-site/docs/blog/posts/6_flutter-adding-libc-to-apk.md

   - solution
 ---

+# Adding custom libraries to the flutter apk build

 If you are developing an android app in flutter and your apk compilation step works, but then runtime halts on the following error: "ArgumentError (Invalid argument(s): Failed to load dynamic library 'libhub.so': dlopen failed: library "libc++_shared.so" not found"

 <!-- more -->